top of page

 The Power of Acceptance

-As much as I speak on acceptance in my posts, I only recently realized that I should share some tools I learned that enabled me to understand the role of acceptance, and how to actively accept.
+As much as I speak on acceptance in my posts, I only recently realized that I should share some tools I learned that enabled me to understand the role of acceptance and how to accept actively.

-Now, if someone asked, "Do you accept yourself?", most of us would answer yes, immediately without hesitation and/or question.
-Same as if someone asked you if you loved yourself; the automatic response would be "Yes", however, while I understand acceptance is something we all think we are capable of doing without work, I learned the hard way that acceptance is not achievable without 100% effort.
+Now, if someone asked, "Do you accept yourself?"
+Most of us would answer yes immediately without hesitation and/or question.
+The same would be true if someone asked you if you loved yourself; the automatic response would be "Yes."
+However, while I understand acceptance is something we all think we are capable of doing without work, I learned the hard way that acceptance is not achievable without 100% effort.

-True acceptance, whether trying to accept yourself or others, can not be achieved without active effort.
+True acceptance, whether you are trying to accept yourself or others, can not be achieved without active effort.
 The key to that is "active" because the effort never ends.
 We have to constantly and consciously make an effort to be accepting.
-We have to remember that being accepted requires a level of humility that we should in turn bestow on others.
+We have to remember that being accepted requires a level of humility that we should, in turn, bestow on others.

-But many of us fail to understand that because we can't identify the similarities between the act of being accepted versus accepting ourselves.
+But many of us fail to understand that because we can't identify the similarities between the act of being accepted and the act of accepting ourselves.

-So for most, because we do not yet accept ourselves, we are not able to accept others.
+So, for most, we cannot accept others because we do not yet accept ourselves.

 But which one should come first?
 Should we learn to accept ourselves to accept others?
-Or should we experience being accepted before we can accept ourselves?
+Or should we experience being accepted before we can take ourselves?

 Honestly, there's no right or wrong way to learn to be accepting, that's based on you as an individual and how you learn.

-But for me, I learned from being accepted, to accept myself, and not feel bad about that.
-So for me being accepted came first...
+But I learned from being accepted to accept myself and not feel bad about it.
+So, for me, being accepted came first.

-Imagine trying to take the only person you know, trying to become comfortable with that very person, while being encouraged to change to be something that everyone else wants you to be, or into someone that makes others comfortable.
+Imagine trying to take the only person you know, trying to become comfortable with that person while being encouraged to change into something that everyone else wants you to be, or someone who makes others comfortable.

-Sounds funny now, but that forced me to become quiet, to retreat into myself.
-And so that I didn't go insane, I chose to find solace in writing.
-I knew that I wouldn't judge myself so I became the only person I saw fit to communicate with.
+So that I didn't go insane, I chose to find solace in writing.
+I knew that I wouldn't judge myself, so I became the only person I saw fit to communicate with.

-At about 25 or 26 years old, I remember having a conversation with a friend of mine and being told some things/qualities about myself that were admired.
-But it wasn't until in that moment, that I realized someone, somewhere was capable of appreciating the person that I was/am.
+At about 25 or 26 years old, I remember conversing with a friend and being told some things/qualities about myself that I admired.
+But it wasn't until that moment that I realized someone, somewhere, was capable of appreciating the person that I was/am.
 I was elated that I was being complimented for the very things (possessed qualities) I was told I shouldn't do (or that I was encouraged to change).

-That is the power of acceptance, knowing that you are loved, admired, and praised for being you, without changing one thing.
-It's the thing we yearn for from our parents and partners.
-It's the thing that we need to give ourselves.
-But sometimes, we have to be accepted by someone else, to realize it's OK to accept ourselves.
+That is the power of acceptance, knowing that you are loved, admired, and praised for being you without changing one thing.
+It's what we yearn for from our parents and partners.
+It's what we need to give ourselves.
+But sometimes, we have to be accepted by someone else to realize it's OK to accept ourselves.

 To accept ourselves, however, there are certain truths we must face...